Uzo2005/uzo2005.github.io/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+# title: "Markdown Style Guide"
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+# description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: 'Jul 01 2022'
+# pubDate: "Jul 01 2022"
+# heroImage: "/blog-placeholder-1.jpg"

+title: "Title"
+subTitle: "Sub title"
+previewSummary: "summary"
+pubDate: "2024-06-27"
+lastModified: "2024-06-27"
+categories: ["programming", "rants"]
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: "/blog-placeholder-3.jpg"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.